-- Trust's rules, contracts, and other documents establishing the Plan for benefits provided directly by the Trust; - group medical and hospital service agreements relating to the hospital and medical benefits provided by health maintenance organizations; and - The information in this booklet is intended to be a summary of the Fund's eligibility rules and benefits.
+- Trust's rules, contracts, and other documents establishing the Plan for benefits provided directly by the Trust; - group medical and hospital service agreements relating to the hospital and medical benefits provided by health maintenance organizations; and - The information in this booklet is intended to be a summary of the Plan's eligibility rules and benefits.
 However, the provisions of current governing Plan documents will prevail in any dispute.
 Copies of current Plan documents may be requested from the Administrative Office.
-Separate brochures are provided covering prepaid medical plans.